Tests of the Atomki anomaly in lepton pair decays of heavy mesons: Conclusions

+Although all the branching fractions of the heavy meson channels considered in this paper exhibit some sensitivity to the effects of the $X17$ boson, decays of $D^{*+}$ and $D_s^{*+}$ mesons turn out to be the most sensitive ones.
+This happens because 1) the radiative charged charmed vector meson decay rates used as a normalization factor in $R_{ee}(D_s^*)$ and $R_{ee}(D^{*+})$ are suppressed in the HQET+VMD owing to a partial cancellation of the heavy and light quarks contributions and, 2) the large contribution of the light quark coupling to $X17$ for $D^{*+}\to D^+$ transition.
+Also, improved measurements of these leptonic decay channels can set additional and complementary constraints on the $X17$ boson couplings to ordinary fermions, as shown in Figure \ref{Fig2} for the case of $D_s^* \to D_se^+e^-$ decays or, eventually, confirm the existence of this light boson.

 \acknowledgments GLC acknowledges support from Ciencia de Frontera project No. 428218 (Conacyt).
-The work of N. Quintero has been financially supported by MINCIENCIAS through Convocatoria Estancias Postdoctorales No. 848-2019 (Contrato No. 711-2020), and Direcci\'{o}n General de Investigaciones - Universidad Santiago de Cali under Project No. 935-621118-3.
+The work of N. Quintero has been financially supported by MINCIENCIAS and Universidad del Tolima through Convocatoria Estancias Postdoctorales No. 848-2019 (Contract No. 834-2020), and Direcci\'{o}n General de Investigaciones - Universidad Santiago de Cali under Project No. 935-621118-3.